ZhenbangYou/SysY-Front-End/README.md

 By the way, do not forget to check the prerequisites below, though there are just little of them.

 **Goal of this documentation**
 Hopefully, anyone meeting the following prerequisites can implement his or her own compiler ***within three days*** after digesting this documentation (even without reading the code of this project!).
-If you could not, that would all be my own responsiblity and thus I would update this documentation until my promise could be realized.
+If you could not, that would all be my own responsibility and thus I would update this documentation until my promise could be realized.

 ## Prerequisite
 - Basic knowledge about **compilers**.
 - For mathematical foundations, definitions of **regular expression (REX)** and **context free grammar (CFG)** are suggested.
 In-depth comprehension is not mandatory; instead, this serves no use in terms of developing a compiler with the help of *Lex* and *Yacc*.
-- As you may have thought about, familarity with **Lex** and **Yacc** is indispensable.
+- As you may have thought about, familiarity with **Lex** and **Yacc** is indispensable.
 If you do not, a manual called *Lex and Yacc (2nd Edition)* will be highly recommended; only the first 3 chapters are required, but it would be better if you could also master the usage of **inherited attributes** which is in chap7.
 - For a better understanding about the code and *SysY*, you are suggested to know basic *C/C++* grammar.

 ## Brief Introduction